ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-adapter-node.rst

  .. note::

- 	The RNGFNDx_ADDR Ardupilot parameter must be set above 0 and be equal to the number set on the UAVCAN adapter node.
+ 	The RNGFNDx_ADDR Ardupilot parameter must be set above 0 and be equal to the number set on the DroneCAN adapter node.

-UAVCAN Adapter Nodes
+DroneCAN Adapter Nodes
 ====================

-:ref:`mRo UAVCAN Adapter Node <common-mro-uavcan-adapter-node>`
+:ref:`mRo DroneCAN Adapter Node <common-mro-uavcan-adapter-node>`